mashbynz/packer/README.md

+## **- FOR TESTING ONLY -**

 # Purpose

-This repo will build a VNet and Bastion in Azure Australia East and deploy a Windows Server 2022 VM to the network.
-It will install the DHCP role on the server.
+This repo will build a VNet and Bastion in Azure Australia East using Terraform.
+Packer will create a Windows Server 2022 image and store it in the same RG.
+The bastion is used to connect to a VM built from this image to confirm configuration of the VM.

 The example data structure for the .auto.tfvars file(s) is below.

+# Terraform
 ## Diagram
 ![](assets/Packer%20Demo.png)

-# State file
+## State file

 ```State
 # state file